Robert Lenkiewicz: Early life

 Robert Lenkiewicz was born in London in 1941, the son of refugees who ran a Jewish hotel in Fordwych Road.
 Robert Lenkiewicz spent his boyhood in the Hotel Shemtov in Cricklewood, which was run by his parents.
 His mother was a German baroness and his father a Polish horse breeder who both fled Nazi Germany in 1939 and arrived in London as penniless refugees.
-Lenkiewicz frequently stated in interview that the hotel's elderly residents included Holocaust survivors but this is contradicted by the artist's brother John, who recollects that the residents tended to be the parents or grandparents of 2nd or 3rd generation English Jews (for instance, the mother of popular entertainer Dickie Valentine), though the hotel's Czechoslovakian cook, Mrs Bobek, was a survivor of the Bergen-Belsen concentration camp.
+Lenkiewicz frequently stated in interview that the hotel's elderly residents included Holocaust survivors but this is contradicted by the artist's brother John, who recollects that the residents tended to be the parents or grandparents of 2nd or 3rd generation English Jews (for instance, the mother of popular entertainer Dickie Valentine), though the hotel's Czechoslovak cook, Mrs Bobek, was a survivor of the Bergen-Belsen concentration camp.
 Nevertheless, the loneliness and suffering the young painter witnessed at the hotel was "salutary and thought-provoking" according to Lenkiewicz.
 Lenkiewicz was inspired to paint after seeing Charles Laughton in Alexander Korda's biographical film Rembrandt.
 He attended Sir Christopher Wren junior technical school of art architecture and building from 1955 to 1958 graduating in art with distinction.
 At 16, Lenkiewicz was accepted at Saint Martin's School of Art and later attended the Royal Academy.
 However, he was virtually impervious to contemporary art fashions, being more interested in his favourite paintings in the National Gallery.

 Inspired by the example of Albert Schweitzer, Lenkiewicz threw open the doors of his studios to anyone in need of a roof – down and outs, addicts, criminals and the mentally ill congregated there.
 These individuals were the subjects of his paintings as a young man.
 However, such colourful characters were not welcomed by his neighbours and he was obliged to leave London in 1964.